 - take educational and equality aspects into consideration in the programmes, provide an opportunity to learn and study, give focus on programming for children and young people, and offer devotional programmes;

-- treat in its broadcasting Finnish-speaking and Swedish-speaking citizens on equal grounds and produce services in the Sami, Romany, and sign languages as well as, where applicable, in the languages of other language groups in the country;
+- treat in its broadcasting Finnish-speaking and Swedish-speaking citizens on equal grounds and produce services in the Sami, Romany, and sign language and, where applicable, also in the languages of other language groups in the country;

-- support tolerance and multiculturalism and provide programming for minority and special groups;
+- support the preservation of Finnish cultural heritage, support tolerance, equal treatment, equality, and multiculturalism and provide programming for minority and special groups;

-- promote cultural interaction and provide programming directed abroad; and
+- promote cultural interaction and maintain production intended for international distribution; and

-- broadcast official announcements, for which further provisions shall be issued by decree, and make provision for television and radio broadcasting in exceptional circumstances.
+- broadcast official announcements that are further specified by decree, and prepare for broadcasting in exceptional circumstances.